BerkeleyHCI/PolymorphicBlocks/examples.md

 An nRF52840 based air-mouse with an XBox joystick and d-pad.

-Example of a three-part multi-board assembly: the buttons daughterboard connects to the main board via a FFC, and the joystick itself is on a FPC "board".
+Example of a three board assembly with connector-pairs managed by the system: the buttons daughterboard connects to the main board via a FFC, and the joystick itself is on a FPC "board".

 ## USB Source-Measure